gemma-martinez/data-analytics-capstone-project/README.md

 meaning that **71.1 % of the variability** in CO2 emissions per capita can be explained by the four independent variables: GDP per capita, renewable energy consumption, industry share and energy intensity, being significant to explain crbon footprint levels.

 Therefore, we can also accept the third hypothesis: Carbon footprint is determined by the level of economic development and the share of renewable energy consumption ✅

+### Key take aways and recommendations

+- Countries with **favorable weather conditions** should focus on solar and wind energy as their top choices​
+- Countries with **water abundance** should focus on hydropower in their renewable energy mix
+- It is advisable to prioritize other types of renewable energy sources and **diversify** their energy portfolio to prevent over-reliance on weather-dependent sources​
+- Incentivize renewable energy sources and adopt measures to **improve energy efficiency** and diversify economies with a high industrial share